lotusk08/lotusk08.github.io/_posts/2025-04-26-vietnam-meat-market.md

 ## Key Points

-- **Vissan** leads with a 46.1% share of the processed meat segment (SAM) in urban Vietnam.
+- Vissan leads with a 46.1% share of the processed meat segment (SAM) in urban Vietnam.
-- **CPFood** and **Masan MeatDeli** follow with 13.3% and 12% of SAM respectively.
+- CPFood and Masan MeatDeli follow with 13.3% and 12% of SAM respectively.
-- **CJ Meat Master** and **GreenFeed GKitchen** capture 10% and 5% of SAM, while other niche players share the remaining 13.6%.
+- CJ Meat Master and GreenFeed GKitchen capture 10% and 5% of SAM, while other niche players share the remaining 13.6%.
-- The overall Vietnamese meat market (TAM) is estimated at **USD 8.36 billion** in 2025, with the processed/branded segment (SAM) at **USD 593.6 million**.
+- The overall Vietnamese meat market (TAM) is estimated at USD 8.36 billion in 2025, with the processed/branded segment (SAM) at USD 593.6 million.

 ## Market Overview

 Vietnam’s meat consumption continues to grow, driven by rising incomes, urbanization, and changing consumer preferences for safety and convenience.
-The total market (TAM) is projected at **USD 8.36 billion** in 2025, serving approximately 84.6 million meat consumers.
-Within this, the processed and branded meat segment (SAM) accounts for **USD 593.6 million** (7.1% of TAM) in urban areas.
+The total market (TAM) is projected at USD 8.36 billion in 2025, serving approximately 84.6 million meat consumers.
+Within this, the processed and branded meat segment (SAM) accounts for USD 593.6 million (7.1% of TAM) in urban areas.

 ## Competitive Landscape